rpritr/ODS-Vaje/en/lab02/README.md

-# 📘 Exercise 2: Creating a Document Overview Page in SharePoint
+# 📁 Setting Up a SharePoint Document Management System for a Company

 ## 🏢 Scenario

-As a member of the IT department at **Digitera Ltd.**, you’ve already helped build the company’s document library.
-Now, your task is to make the system more user-friendly by designing an **overview page** (dashboard) in SharePoint.

-This page will help employees quickly:
-- view important documents,
-- navigate between departments and document types,
-- find recent uploads,
-- understand how the system works.
+You are part of the IT department at **Digitera Ltd..**, a company providing software development, consulting, and support services.

+The management has asked you to set up a **document management system** using **Microsoft SharePoint** to help departments organize their documents and streamline internal operations.

 ---